BOOK DIRECT

 Experience

-Katie Borden has enjoyed drawing since childhood.
-She moved to Hawaii for a summer and ended up staying for 14 years.
+Katie Borden has been drawing since childhood and originally came to Hawaiʻi for a summer—but stayed for 14 years.
 "Hopefully this mural will brighten your day!”

 Katie Borden